A versatile 100-stitch machine that is suitable for intermediate sewing enthusiasts.

 Occasional quirks with tension.
 Not ideal if you want to sew heavyweight materials.

 External loopers can be color-coded for different projects or user preferences.
 Durable aluminum alloy material protects against wear and long-term use.
 Combination of knife and motor makes for a powerful machine that users can operate by plugging it into an outlet.
-Comes with an automatic Safety Switch to protect both the sewer and the materials.
-Available with several accessories, including thread, feet, and tweezers.

 Can be a bit more time-consuming than other models.

 Simple to use.
-Features 130 built-in stitches and handy automatic needle threader.
+Features 130 built-in stitches and a handy automatic needle threader.
 Wide table is perfect for big projects.
 Easy-to-read LCD screen.
 LED light helps you see every detail.
 Includes instructional DVD and manual to get you started.
 Popular for quilting.